OPTIMAL CURRENCY FRAMEWORK TERMS AND CONDITIONS FOR CUSTOMERS

 12.2 If, in circumstances described in 12.1, we are delayed or prevented from fulfilling our obligations under this agreement we will nonetheless take all reasonable steps to inform you and make reasonable efforts to resolve the situation quickly.

-12.3 In the event such an event prevents performance for a period in excess of thirty (30) days, then you may elect to terminate this Agreement and any outstanding Trades by giving us notice by phone, email, Secure Email or post.
+12.3 In the event such an occurrence prevents performance for a period in excess of thirty (30) days, then you may elect to terminate this Agreement and any outstanding Trades by giving us notice by phone, email, Secure Email or post.

 13 DEFINITIONS AND INTERPRETATIONS